Course activities and practicalities

 • Reflections and discussions

-• Networking events both in-house and outside of Panum
+• Networking events, both in-house and outside Panum

 • Open lectures with key note speakers